KomaedaN/OC-Lettings/README.md

 - Create a new Heroku app
 - In this project go to "settings" > "Config Vars"
-- Then create SENTRY_DSN variable and add your Sentry link
+- Then create "SENTRY_DSN" variable and add your Sentry link

 ## Sentry